![]() |

 earth.
 Jude

-providing leadership and democracy (an un-daunting task at times);
+providing leadership and democracy (not an un-daunting task at times);

 Charlie providing an unwavering ear, professionalism, attention to